This post may contain affiliate links.

 - You will have to cancel vacations, holidays, and even family gatherings at some point since they will always be something that needs to be taken care of.
 Your sphynx may be on the verge of giving birth, litters need to be fed or a kitten is sick.

-- You will need to be available 24/7 to answer calls, Book visits, or respond to messages of potential buyers and answer all questions.
+- You will need to be available 24/7 to answer calls, Book visits, or respond to messages from potential buyers and answer all questions.

 - Living with unfixed cats is a great challenge for anyone.
 They are loud, spray a lot, and smell bad.